 - Optional: 2 tsp dried seaweed flakes such as wakame flakes, kombu, dulse or shony

 - Prepare the duck breasts.
-Increase the temperature in the oven to 220 °C/ 430 °F. Pat the skin with a paper towel to remove excess moisture.
+Preheat the oven to 220 °C/ 430 °F (fan assisted), or 240 °C/ 465 °F (conventional).
+Pat the skin with a paper towel to remove excess moisture.
 Score the skin and season with salt and pepper.
 Heat a medium pan over a medium-high heat.
 Place the duck breasts skin side down into the hot dry pan (no oil needed) and turn the heat down.

 - As the fat is released, pour it over the breasts regularly and cook for 6-8 minutes or until lightly golden.
 Turn on the other side and cook for about 30 seconds just to seal the breasts.